-International & Exchange Programs, Student Affairs, Fidel Center
+International & Exchange Programs, Office for Student Affairs, Fidel Student Center, Room 261

-International and Exchange Programs within the Student Affairs Office offers support services designed to aid international students in maintaining legal F-1/J-1 student status while they are living and working in the United States.
+International and Exchange Programs within the Office for Student Affairs offers support services designed to aid international students in maintaining legal F-1/J-1 student status while they are living and working in the United States.
 In addition, the Office provides fall and spring orientation programs to help ease the students' transition to living in the U.S., and frequently coordinates other activities, seminars and workshops, as well as an annual international exhibit.
 The Office is also responsible for the processing of all international undergraduate admission applications.